markusmin/CRB_steelhead_adult_movement/README.md

   |-- functions ------- individual function definitions, which are sourced by other scripts in the R/ folder
   |-- hyak ------- jobs and scripts for running the workflow on UW' Hyak HPC
--- Stan ------- all files to run Bayesian model in Stan -- intermediate_outputs/ ------- data processing output from scripts in the R/ folder that are inputs to later scripts.
+-- Stan ------- all files to run Bayesian model in Stan -- docs ------- includes supplemental materials HTML output, so that it can be easily viewed on GitHub -- figures ------- various figures
+-- intermediate_outputs/ ------- data processing output from scripts in the R/ folder that are inputs to later scripts.
 This is provided in lieu of the raw data, which is very large (and can be accessed via PTAGIS).
--- figures ------- various figures

 ```